-• Persistent corpus luteum.
-Failure of the corpus luteum to undergo luteolysis at the correct time will delay the return to oestrus.
-Treat with prostaglandins (see this chapter).
+- □ Silent oestrus some does will exhibit oestrus early in the season and then show no further oestrus signs for some months.
+These goats may be cycling silently and will respond to treatment with prostaglandins. - □ Persistent corpus luteum failure of the corpus luteum to undergo luteolysis at the correct time will delay the return to oestrus.
+Treat with prostaglandins (q.v.).

-Short oestrus cycles (<18 to 21 days)
+Short oestrus cycles (<18-21 days)

-- Short anovulatory cycles of about 7 days are common at the start of the breeding season and occasionally occur at the end of the breeding season. - Kids commonly show short cycles during their first breeding season. - Very short oestrus cycles have been recorded following administration of prostaglandins to abort does.
-A normal oestrus pattern returns after 3 to 4 weeks. - Premature regression of the corpus luteum is recognised as a problem in goats undergoing oestrus synchronisation for embryo transplant.
+- □ Short anovulatory cycles of about 7 days are common at the start of the breeding sea-son and occasionally occur at the end of the breeding season. - □ Very short oestrus cycles have been recorded following the administration of prostaglandins to abort does.
+A normal oestrus pattern returns after 3-4 weeks. - □ Premature regression of the corpus luteum is recognised as a problem in goats undergoing oestrus synchronisation for embryo transplant.
 In some cases this will be a result of stress (see below).
-In other cases, the cause is unknown. - Stress will often cause groups of goats to show short cycles of around 7 days, presumably because of premature regression of the corpus luteum.
-For this reason goats being brought together for a breeding programme, for example for embryo transplant, should be grouped at least 3 months before the start of the programme. - Ovarian follicular cysts produce oestrogens, which result in a shortened oestrus cycle of between 3 and 7 days or continuous heat.
+In other cases, the cause is unknown. - □ Stress will often cause groups of goats to show short cycles of around 7 days presumably because of premature regression of the corpus luteum.
+For this reason goats being brought together for a breeding programme, e.g. for embryo transplant, should be grouped at least 3 months before the start of the programme. - □ Ovarian follicular cysts produce oestrogens that result in a shortened oestrus cycle of between 3 and 7 days or continuous heat.
 Eventually the oestrogenic effects produce relaxed pelvic ligaments and the goat displays male-like mounting behaviour.
 The diagnosis can be confirmed by laparoscopy or laparotomy.